CanevottiAlessia/miR-RF/README.md

 # miR-RF

 **miR-RF** is a machine learning framework for the structural evaluation and classification of human pre-microRNAs, based on features derived from RNA secondary structure predictions.
-The software implements the methodology described in the accompanying manuscript (*[titolo paper]*), providing a reproducible pipeline for pre-miRNA validation and robustness assessment.
+The software implements the methodology described in the accompanying manuscript (*An operational workflow for the systematic annotation of human miRNAs*), providing a reproducible pipeline for pre-miRNA validation and robustness assessment.

 ---